 - 1/2 teaspoon cream of tartar

 In this eggless royal icing recipe, egg whites are replaced with aquafaba, the liquid from a can of chickpeas.
-The liquid actually looks a lot like egg whites--a similar consistency and color.
+The chickpea water actually looks a lot like egg whites--a similar consistency and color.

 Combine all ingredients in a large bowl and beat on high speed with a mixer.
 You can use a hand mixer, but I always use my Kitchenaid stand mixer.
 It took over five minutes of beating at a high speed for this mixture to turn into a thick royal icing, making the consistency of the icing perfect for the vegan gingerbread houses I was making.
 It may take longer if you're using a hand mixer.

-If you've been beating the icing for over five minutes and still want it to be thicker, add more powdered sugar--about a half a cup at a time.
+If you've been beating the icing for over five minutes and still want thicker icing, add more powdered sugar--about a half a cup at a time.

-I like my royal icing for gingerbread houses to be VERY thick, so I added about a cup of powdered sugar to my vegan royal icing to get the perfect consistency.
+I like my royal icing for gingerbread houses to be VERY thick, so I added about a cup of powdered sugar to my vegan icing to get the perfect consistency.
 If you want a thinner icing for making decorative details, you can always thin it with a little water until it's the right consistency.